vihdutta/autosort/README.md

 These all may or may not be implemented.
 Each box below may recieve a checkmark when they are being worked on, or have been acknowledged.

 - [x] Beautify README.md
-- [ ] Organize repository files
+- [x] Organize repository files
 - [ ] Decrease startup time
 - [ ] Reduce CPU usage while "Enumerating..."
 - [ ] Reduce time usage while "Enumerating..."
 - [x] Create a higher resolution demo gif
-- [ ] Increase readability and quality of code
+- [x] Increase readability and quality of code
 - [ ] Reduce CPU usage while moving GUI
 - [ ] Stop the user from pressing the run button while a process is already running
 - [ ] Research Hashlib
 - [ ] Research Pathlib
-- [ ] Use underscores with variable names.
+- [x] Use underscores with variable names.
-- [ ] Organize repository according to docs.
 - [ ] Use tests.
 - [ ] Split copyfromdirs()
-- [ ] Make fcmethod 1/2 more explicit.
+- [ ] Make fcmethods more explicit.